-If you have an electric storage heating and hot water system, use the off-peak electricity to ‘charge up’ overnight and then release heat during the day.
+If you have an electric storage heating and hot water system, with storage heaters use the off-peak electricity to ‘charge up’ overnight and then release heat during the day, you’ll need a different set of controls.
 Find out more about electric heating and hot water controls.

 If your home is heated by a system of water-filled pipes and radiators running from a boiler, you have a ‘wet’ central heating system, whether it is gas, LPG or oil-fired.
 Your full set of controls should ideally include a boiler thermostat, a timer or programmer, a room thermostat and thermostatic radiator valves (TRVs).

-- Installing and correctly using a room thermostat and thermostatic radiator valves could save £70-£150 and 310kg to 630kg carbon dioxide a year.
+- Installing and correctly using a room thermostat and thermostatic radiator valves could save £105 - £210 and 380kg to 750kg carbon dioxide a year.

 You can also make savings by using your controls more effectively:

-- Turn down your room thermostat by one degree: save around £75 and 310kg carbon dioxide a year.
+- Turn down your room thermostat by one degree: save around £110 and 370kg carbon dioxide a year.

 You can upgrade or install heating controls without replacing your boiler, and it’s a particularly good idea to think about this if your controls are over 12 years old.
 Room thermostats, for example, are much more accurate than they used to be.